 Educational designers regularly engage in a process of creative risk taking.
 Inevitably, some designs result in degrees of failure, which need to be productively managed.
 Surprisingly, creative risk taking and productive failures are rarely discussed or studied in the field of educational design or educational technology.

-In concluding this chapter we highlight seven themes of potentially useful strategies for educational designers and institutional leaders to promote changes in practice:
+In this chapter and our subsequent work we have identified seven strategies for educational designers and institutional leaders to promote changes in practice:

 - Normalize failure: acknowledge failures in every creative success; actively create time to reflect on practice as a habit; leaders at all levels to role model productive framing of failure.

 - Recognize the emotional labour of failure and vulnerability in engaging with it: acknowledge that it is hard to talk about failure; leaders need to show vulnerability and role model this too; embed emotional intelligence in reflective practice; recognize that educators are often in vulnerable positions as well, feeling at risk in revealing themselves to educational designers.

 - Involve others and resist internalising failure: include educators, students and other diverse perspectives in the design and reflection cycles; adopt or build a supportive community that engenders the sharing of vulnerability and candour.

 - Position failure as part of a process: adopt a designerly mindset – finding solutions is an ongoing cycle of design and redesign; define the role of educational design as a creative endeavour, in which failure is explicitly framed as a possibility.

 - Purposefully build trusting and candid relationships over time: encourage candour through adopting a welcoming and accepting approach to problems, needs and concerns.